DTjomsland/t3a1-workbook/README.md

 - <strong>Version Control:</strong> Git and GitHub were used extensively throughout the development of my portfolio website.
 My knowledge of these technologies assisted in ensuring that the project stayed organized and kept moving forward.
 Utilizing the common version control method of Git Feature Branch Workflow, a working product always remained intact after every merge.
 This allowed for me to focus more time on developing and less time on backtracking in order to fix conflicts and bugs.

 - <strong>User Experience and User Interface:</strong> Knowledge of UX and UI was required in order to make a web page that was both satisfying to look at and  navigate.
 Heavy planning and personal testing was utilized in order to give the website the feel that I wanted.
 Features such as animations and colors were utilized to make the website exciting and interactive without being overwhelming to the user.
 Colors were heavily relied upon to draw the user in and direct them to where I wanted them to go next.
-The navigation elements were designed to make navigating the website straight forward and obvious, ensuring the user knew where they were and where they were about to go.
+The navigation elements were designed to make navigating the website straightforward and obvious, ensuring the user knew where they were and where they were about to go.

 - <strong>Color Theory:</strong> Basic color theory was implemented to create a visually appealing website.
 Online tools assisted me in sorting out which colors would be used as well as the appropriate colors to pair with each other.
 A dark theme was implemented to create a website that has elements that pop and excite the user.
 Consideration was made to those with disabilities as well, providing appropriate levels of contrast throughout the site.

 - <strong>Prototyping:</strong> Knowledge of prototyping software ensured that I knew what I was going to create before I began creating it.
-Starting a project without extensive mock-ups and prototypes guarantees that time will be wasted backtracking nd changing features.
+Starting a project without extensive mock-ups and prototypes guarantees that time will be wasted backtracking and changing features.
 This was avoided through the use of Figma, which was utilized to create mock-ups of every web page as well as the arrangement of elements on the most common screen sizes.

 <br>